tomislavmitic2012/reInvent24/pipelines.md

     * Use an SHS helm chart
     * AWS Cloudwatch (single pane of glass)
         * allows for better cost attribution
-        * split cost allocation data
+        * split cost allocation dataa

+* Data on EKS TF templates